 People are proud of all kinds of odd things; not using all of their holiday from work, getting to the airport at the last minute… but perhaps the oddest one is the boastful claim “I only sleep six hours a night”.
+Without a thought about the power of a good night’s sleep.

 I’m not talking about the new parent who desperately wants to sleep but a crying baby demands their attention or the person working three jobs to make ends meet.
 Not those people.
 I am talking about the ones who brag they just don’t need it.